RLogik/whales/README.md

 # Whales #

-This repository is designed to be a template to ‘dockerise’ coding repositories.
+This repository is designed to provide a easy to deploy template to ‘dockerise’ your code.

+_For those not familiar with Docker..._
 When working collaboratively on a project, participants often have different operating systems and setups.
-This can be a real nightmare, especially when testing if your code behaves as intended.
+This can present a real nightmare, especially when it comes to testing.
-To bypass this, it is useful for all participants to be able to set up the same virtual environment with exactly the same settings, within which the project can be compiled, run, and tested.
+To bypass all these issues, it is useful for all participants to be able to set up exactly the same virtual environment with exactly the same settings, within which the project can be compiled, run, and tested.
-Docker presents itself as a universal, easily accessible solution, with a minimal setup effort.
+Docker presents itself as a universal, easily accessible solution.

+This tool provides simple scripting commands to augment processes, so that these processes get called within a docker container, and allowing stages of your code (e.g. installation, compilation, testing) to be saved as docker images.
+The tool manages the dependencies between these stages using labels, so that you can more readily move between images without the hassle of having to look up ids of docker images/containers or having to remount volumes, _etc._

 ## Requirements ##

+By design this tool has very minimal dependencies (you just need Docker + bash), so that it is as widely accessible as possible.
 This project has been developed with

 - **Docker** version **20.10.5**;